mediachain/oldchain-client/docs/translation.md

 # Schema translation for mediachain records

-This document is an overview of the schema ingestion and translation process in the mediachain client library.
+This document is an overview of the data ingestion and translation process in the mediachain client library.
 This is a work in progress, and will be updated as needed to reflect changes to the interfaces and data formats.